revaturelabs/interviewquestions/Java/Java Basics/Packages and Imports.md

       <summary><b> Show Answer </b></summary>

   - To avoid naming collision in name with class interface, the package name should be in small letters.
-  - The naming shold be in reverse form of the domain.
+  - The naming should be in reverse form of the domain.
-  - If the domain is `example.com`, the package name should be `com.example` which reverse od domain.
+  - If the domain is `example.com`, the package name should be `com.example` which is reverse form of domain.
-  - We can add subpackages along with this like `com.example.packagename`.
+  - We can add subpackages along with `com.example` like `com.example.packagename`.
-  - The special characters are not allowed for naming
+  - The special characters are not allowed for naming a  packages
   - If the domain contains number, we have to use underscore. `12example.com` domain can be coverted as package name as `com._12example`.
 ---